Introduction

 Temperature Management: Keep batteries within their optimal operating temperature range (usually between 15°C and 35°C).
 Avoid exposing batteries to extreme heat or cold, especially during operation or charging.

 Partial Charging and Discharging: Avoid full charge (100%) or deep discharge cycles whenever possible.
-Aim to maintain a State of Charge (SoC) between 20%-80% for most applications.
+Aim to maintain a State of Charge (SoC) between 20% to 80% for most applications.

 Moderate Charging Rates: Opt for slower charging rates when feasible to reduce internal stress on the battery.

-Proper Storage: If storing a Li-ion battery for an extended period, partially charge it (around 40%-50%) and store it in a cool, dry place.
+Proper Storage: If storing a Li-ion battery for an extended period, partially charge it (around 40% to 50%) and store it in a cool, dry place.

 Source: Mitigating Battery Degradation - • National Institutes of Health (NIH)